BDC Hamburger Icon

 What are the costs and consequences of chargebacks?

-Here are a few financial and reputational consequences of chargebacks that can harm your business.
+Here are a few financial and reputational consequences of chargebacks:

 Chargebacks lead to lost revenue.

-The most obvious chargeback consequence is lost revenue.
-Even if a merchant wins a chargeback dispute, the credit card processing company charges a nonrefundable fee ranging from $20 to $50 per incident.
+Credit card processing companies chargs a nonrefundable fee ranging from $20 to $50 per incident, even if a merchant wins a chargeback dispute.
 This money is deducted from the merchant account for every chargeback filed.
 Additionally, the merchant is often liable for covering shipping costs and returning payment to the cardholder.

 Chargebacks negatively impact a merchant’s reputation.

-Chargeback claims impact how banks and card issuers view your business negatively.
-Even if you win a dispute, a chargeback reflects poorly on your company.
-If multiple claims are filed against you, you will be enrolled in a monitoring program, which becomes even more costly.
+A chargeback reflects poorly on your company, even if you win the dispute.
+If multiple claims are filed against you, you will likely be enrolled in a monitoring program.

 Merchants who fail to reduce their chargeback rates may be charged higher processing fees or have their accounts frozen.
-On top of that, merchants who engage in frequent forced payment reversals may be added to the Terminated Merchant File, which would result in your business being blocklisted for five years.
+Additionally, merchants with frequent forced payment reversals may be added to the Terminated Merchant File, which would result in your business being blacklisted for five years.

 TipBottom line